Aliases for NR2E3 Gene

 GeneCards Summary for NR2E3 Gene

 NR2E3 (Nuclear Receptor Subfamily 2, Group E, Member 3) is a Protein Coding gene.
-Diseases associated with NR2E3 include enhanced s-cone syndrome and retinitis pigmentosa 37 and goldmann-favre syndrome.
+Diseases associated with NR2E3 include enhanced s-cone syndrome and retinitis pigmentosa 37.
 Among its related pathways are Gene Expression and Gene Expression.
 GO annotations related to this gene include sequence-specific DNA binding and ligand-activated sequence-specific DNA binding RNA polymerase II transcription factor activity.

 UniProtKB/Swiss-Prot for NR2E3 Gene

 Orphan nuclear receptor of retinal photoreceptor cells.
 Transcriptional factor that is an activator of rod development and repressor of cone development.
 Binds the promoter region of a number of rod- and cone-specific genes, including rhodopsin, M- and S-opsin and rod-specific phosphodiesterase beta subunit.
 Enhances rhodopsin expression.
 Represses M- and S-cone opsin expression.